*QNFF has the ability to pour other similar alloys. Please send alloy information to QNFF’s manager.

 *QNFF offers a variety of custom sizes and shapes of flasks to fit customer requirements.

 Cores are used to provide cavities within a casting.
-QNFF can provide no-bake cores and shell cores.
+QNFF can provide no-bake cores and shell cores and cold box cores.
 No-bake cores are made by mixing sand with a chemical binder/catalyst.
 This is a very low-cost option for small volume runs.
 Shell core is an expendable casting that uses a resin covered sand to form the mold.
 The shell core is produced using a metal pattern, heat and a sand-resin mixture.
 This is ideal for larger volume production and is more expensive than no-bake cores.

 QNFF uses wood, plastic, and aluminum match plate patterns.
 Wood and plastic patterns are used exclusively for low-volume productions.